 Whether you have capital gains or income from crypto - the ATO has made it clear you need to pay tax on your crypto.
 You can’t avoid tax on crypto in Australia entirely, but you can get strategic and optimise your tax position to pay less tax overall.
-Here’s our top tips on how to avoid tax on cryptocurrency in Australia - legally.
+Here are our top tips on how to pay less tax on cryptocurrency in Australia.

 Let's dive in.

 You can't know how your crypto portfolio is really looking unless you have a dedicated app to track all your investments from one spot (like Koinly).
-This will let you not only identify the best opportunities to sell and realize a gain, but also to sell and realize a loss.
+This will let you not only identify the best opportunities to sell and realise a gain but also to sell and realise a loss.

 Bad investments happen.
 If you've invested into a coin that's plummeted from hero to zero, or fallen foul of a rug pull, there is a small silver lining as you can harvest these unrealized losses to reduce your tax bill.

 To harvest your losses, you need to realize your loss.
-This means you need to make a capital disposal by selling, swapping, spending or gifting your crypto.
+This means you need to make a disposal by selling, swapping, spending, or gifting your crypto.
 So for example, you could:

 In the rare instances where a blockchain halts, or you lose access to your tokens, it is possible you could make a claim with the ATO for a capital loss due to theft or casualty loss - but you'll need plenty of evidence to prove it.

-Once you've realized your losses... you can look at a tax loss harvesting.
+Once you've realised your losses... you can look at tax loss harvesting.

 If you want to get really strategic, you could also look at tax loss harvesting.
-This is an investment strategy where you sell an asset to create a loss, and utilise that loss to reduce your tax bill, but you may then buy back your asset at a later date.
+This is an investment strategy where you sell an asset to create a loss and utilize that loss to reduce your tax bill, but you may then buy back your asset at a later date.